jaopdc11/spotify-sorter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial (CC BY-NC)** license.

+### Terms of Use

+- You are free to:
+  - Copy, modify, distribute, and perform the work for non-commercial purposes.

+- You must, at a minimum, provide proper attribution to the author (you), including the name of the author and a link to the original project.

+- You cannot:
+  - Sell this software, or sell any derivative works based on it.
+  - Use this software for commercial purposes.

+For more information, visit: [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Acknowledgements